neurite/debian-setup/docs/0201-partitions.md

 Select *the disk* to create an empty partition table.

 Note, if you want to keep the existing data, select *the partition* instead.
 Flip `Use as: do not use` to `Use as: Ext4 journaling file system`.
 And then `Format the partition: no, keep existing data`.
-And lastly set up [the mount point and the mount options](#example-partitions).
+Lastly set up [the mount point and the mount options](#example-partitions).

 Below shows a disk selected.